 Anyway, there’s three -no four- basic ways to track and store your notation.
 I prefer to make notation right at the grow points on the pattern piece as I go along if I’m doing it manually.
 CAD systems do it differently.
-In OptiTex, you do it “on the fly”; it’s pretty cool how it works.
-Until I get good with the software, I plan to keep the grading notation on the hard copy for reference.
-Here’s a screenshot using the software.
+Until I get good with my CAD software, I plan to keep the grading notation on the hard copy for reference.
+Here’s a screenshot of the grading panel [of a program I used to own].
 The grade (girth only) of point 2 (shoulder/neckline) is shown.

 Another way to keep track of your grading points is in PLM/PDM software.
 I’m kicking the tires on StyleFile (won’t launch till 4/15) but I can’t figure out where to input that right now.
 The last way to do it is with a spreadsheet or a manual paper system.

 Returning to the deriving the length rules from the CS151-50 sizing chart (cheatsheet in the forum) here’s a screen of the lengthwise size differences from which we’ll get the rules: